-• Second language acquisition can be met by one of four options: (1) completion of 3 semester units of a language other than English (including ASL) at the college level with a passing grade (2) completion of one year of a language other than English at the high school level with a passing grade (3) completion of a HILT (High Intensity Language Training) program, available through a university, school district, or county office of education; or (4) other life experiences that demonstrate second language acquisition.
+- Second language acquisition can be met by one of four options: (1) completion of 3 semester units of a language other than English (including ASL) at the college level with a passing grade (2) completion of one year of a language other than English at the high school level with a passing grade (3) completion of a HILT (High Intensity Language Training) program, available through a university, school district, or county office of education; or (4) other life experiences that demonstrate second language acquisition.
 Options (1) and (2) can be verified by college or high school transcripts.
 For Option 3, provide a Certificate of Completion.
-For Option 4, include a paragraph and/or any supporting documentation with your application; the SSCP Coordinator or Selection and Review committee will evaluate the paragraph and/or the SSCP Coordinator or Selection and Review committee will evaluate the paragraph and/ or documentation.

-• Completion of Subject Matter Preparation Program or passage of CSET.
+For Option 4, include a paragraph and/or any supporting documentation with your application; the SSCP Coordinator or Selection and Review committee will evaluate the paragraph and/or documentation. - Completion of Subject Matter Preparation Program or passage of CSET.
 This requirement confirms a candidate's content knowledge in the credential area.
 See the application packet, Form V.